omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

 .. tip::

-   The following functions can help you explore the IDE:
+   The following functions to help you explore the IDE:

    -  :kbd:`Ctrl+Shift+L` pops up a window that lists all keyboard bindings, and
    -  :kbd:`Ctrl+3` brings up a filtered list of all available commands.